mseroukhov/pip-services-library/README.md

 # <img src="https://github.com/pip-services/pip-services/blob/master/design/Logo.png" alt="Pip.Services Logo" style="max-width:30%"> <br/> Library of Reusable Microservices

 Unique features of [Pip.Services toolkit](http://github.com/pip-services/pip-services)
-allowed to create a library of reusable microservices that are due to the flexible componentized design can be configured to run on any platform, use variety of persistent and communication technologues and integrate with large number of infrastructure services.
+allow to create a library of reusable microservices, due to the flexible componentized design can be configured to run on any platform, use a variety of persistent and communication technologues, and integrate with a large number of infrastructure services.

 <div style="border: 1px solid #ccc">
   <img src="design/Overview.png" alt="Pip.Services Overview" style="display:block;">
 </div>

-The library contains constantly growing number of microservices, donated and supported by community contributors.
+The library contains a constantly growing number of microservices, donated and supported by community contributors.
-They divided into several groups.
+They are divided into several groups.

 ### Infrastructure microservices
 - [pip-services-logging](https://github.com/pip-services-infrastructure/pip-services-logging-node) - Distributed logging microservice.